estelle/flexbox/draft/bak/01_flexbox.md

 Elements that aren't flexed, and are also not-absolutely positioned, have layout calculations biased to block and inline flow directions.
 Flex layout, on the other hand, is biased to the flex directions.
 The `flex-flow` value determines how content is mapped to the top, right, bottom, left, along a horizontal or vertical axes and by width and height.

 Once you set an element to be a flex container, its children follow the flexbox rules for layout instead of the standard block, inline and inline-block rules.
 Within a flex container items line up on the "main-axis".
 The _main-axis_ can either be horizontal or vertical so you can arrange items into columns or rows.
-The main axis takes on the directionality set via the writing-mode: this will be discussed in depth later on.

-In the next sections we'll cover how to make a flex container using the `display` property, then explain the various flex container properties to distribute and align flex items within the flex container.
-Once we've covered the properties applied to the flex container, we'll colver the properties applied directly to the flex items.
-We'll learn how to make the children of flex containers shrink and grow, and we'll discuss the properties applied to the those children that enable them to override the distribution and alignment globally set on all the flex items by the parent flex container.
+We'll cover how to make a flex container using the `display` property, then explain the various flex container properties to distribute and align flex items within the flex container.
+Once we've covered the flex containers properties, we'll take a look at the properties applied directly to the flex items: flex properties that enable children to shrink and grow and properties applied to the children of flex containers that enable them to override the distribution and alignment globally set on all the flex items by the parent flex container.

 ### The `display` property